Understanding the pet euthanasia process and how to prepare

 Owner caring

-What Is the Pet Euthanasia Process?
+What Is In-Home Pet Euthanasia?

 1. A sedative is first administered to ease your pet into a calm, relaxed state.